yukoba/nd4j/tensor.md

 A vector, that column of numbers we feed into neural nets, is simply a subclass of a more general mathematical structure called a *tensor*.
 A tensor is a multidimensional array.

 The word tensor derives from the Latin *tendere*, or "to stretch"; therefore, tensor relates to *that which stretches, the stretcher*.
+Tensor was introduced to English from the German in 1915, after being coined by Woldemar Voigt in 1898.
+The mathematical object is called a tensor because an early application of the idea was the study of materials stretching under tension.

 You are already familiar with a matrix composed of rows and columns: the rows extend along the y axis and the columns along the x axis.
 Each axis is a dimension.
 Tensors have additional dimensions.